 In all my years of living around military folks– first as a “brat” (another term that has come under fire, although not one I have an issue with, personally) and then as a “spouse”– I have run into very few true examples of the “dependa” stereotype.
 A lot of the women who marry into the military lifestyle are very strong, capable, independent, creative and smart people.
 Quite a few have been to college or even graduate school, and some– gasp– even have good jobs while they raise children!
 And then there are also wives who don’t work for money, but do a lot of volunteer work, or homeschool their children… or whatever.
 How they spend their time or resources is really no one else’s business, anyway, is it?
 That’s between the married couple, not some random person observing them at AAFES or the commissary.

-It later came to light that the person who had stolen the photos was an Army colonel and he had to be asked and later threatened with legal action to take down the photos.
+It later came to light that the person who had stolen the photos was an Army colonel.
+He had to be asked, and later threatened with legal action, to take down the photos.
 Here he was– a man entrusted to lead troops, serve as an example to younger, less experienced servicemembers, and make sure missions are accomplished– and he’s hunting the personal Facebook pages of military spouses, copying photos that aren’t his, and sharing them to Facebook groups, where they can be ridiculed.
-No wonder so many civilians think the military is full of braindead, uneducated thugs who get off on killing people.
+No wonder so many civilians think the military is full of brain dead, uneducated thugs who get off on killing people.
 That’s not the actual case, by the way… I know plenty of smart, decent people in the military.
 But guys like that colonel, who engage in online bullying and harassment, don’t do a lot for the military’s image.
 How can a person like that be entrusted to be a good leader, responsible for expensive equipment and the lives of so many people?